 Do you own a website or a blog?
 If so, do you have any idea how many visitors you get each day?
 And even if you’ve installed a counter and you’ve figured out how to gauge your traffic, do you have any idea where your visitors are coming from, what browsers most of them use, what search engines they use, or which of your pages is the most popular?

 These are the things that Google Analytics can do for you.
-Want to learn more?
-Read this Google Analytics guide by Ryan Dube, a staff writer at MakeUseOf.
-Ryan’s insightful guide into everything you need to know about Google Analytics explains everything you need to know about the web’s top reader tracking service.
+What is Google Analytics?
+Read this Google Analytics guide by Ryan Dube, the manager of SEO at MakeUseOf.
+Ryan’s insightful guide into everything you need to know about Google Analytics explains everything you need to know about the web’s top traffic tracking service.

 Table Of Contents